Liverpool Town Hall: History

 In 1857 a telegraph wire was laid from the Observatory at Waterloo Dock to the Town Hall (at the suggestion of the Director of the Observatory, John Hartnup) with the intention of using 'galvanic current' to transmit a time signal from the 'normal clock' in the observatory to the turret clock in the dome of the Town Hall, so as to ensure that it displayed accurate time.
 This was achieved through an invention of a Mr R. L. Jones of Chester: by replacing the pendulum bob of the clock with a hollow electro-magnetic coil (in the manner of Bain's electric pendulum) and connecting it to the telegraph wire (which provided a regular pulse of current at one second intervals from the Observatory clock), the two clocks became synchronised; and so 'was seen the curious spectacle of a great clock with works nearly 100 years old keeping time with astronomical accuracy'.
 This was the first application of clock network technology to a large public clock; it was later applied to (among others) the clock in the Victoria Tower, and the two were thenceforth heard to strike the hour simultaneously.
 A new hour-striking clock, by William Rogers of Liverpool, was installed in 1887.

 In 1881 an attempt to blow up the town hall by the Fenians was aborted.
 Between 1899 and 1900 the portico on the north face was rebuilt and extended, and the northern extension was enlarged to form a recess in the Council Chamber for the Lord Mayor's chair, this was the work of the borough surveyor Thomas Shelmerdine.
 In 1921 a room on the ground floor was made into the Hall of Remembrance to commemorate the military men from Liverpool who died in the First World War.
-Part of the building was damaged in the Liverpool Blitz of 1941; this restored after the end of the Second World War.
+Part of the building was damaged in the Liverpool Blitz of 1941; this was restored after the end of the Second World War.
 Further restoration was carried out between 1993 and 1995.
 Between 2014 and 2015 the exterior of the building was renovated as part of a £400,000 project.
 The work included repairing bomb damage from the 1941 Blitz and cleaning the sandstone from the effects of pollution.